What is the TCFD?

 Overview:

-The TCFD was established in 2015 by the Financial Stability Board (FSB) and currently has over 3,400 supporters with a combined market capitalization of $27.2tn across 95 jurisdictions.[1]
-The framework is based on eleven recommendations under four pillars: Governance, Strategy, Risk Management, and Metrics and Targets – see Table 1.
+The TCFD was established in 2015 by the Financial Stability Board (FSB) and was formally adopted as part of the ISSB in 2024.
+The framework is based on eleven recommendations under four pillars: Governance, Strategy, Risk Management, and Metrics and Targets.

 Strategy